Help on the msnoise commands

 vertical axis (default=1)

 -o, --outfile TEXT Output filename (?=auto).
-Defaults to PNG format,
+Supports any matplotlib

 -r, --refilter TEXT Refilter CCFs before plotting (e.g. 4:8 for